Hindustan Zinc Q2 net profit rises 4 pc to Rs 2,017 cr | Business

 - India

-Vedanta group firm Hindustan Zinc Ltd (HZL) on Friday reported a 3.9 per cent rise in its net profit at Rs 2,017 crore for the quarter ended September 30, on the back of higher revenue from operations.
+Driven by recovery in metal prices and lower effective tax sequentially, Vedanta group firm Hindustan Zinc Ltd (HZL) on Friday reported a 3.9 per cent rise in its net profit to Rs 2,017 crore for the quarter ended September 30.

-The total expenses of the company during the quarter increased to Rs 3,571 crore, as against Rs 3,428 crore in the year-ago period.
+Its total expenses during the quarter increased to Rs 3,571 crore, against Rs 3,428 crore in the year-ago period.

-''We delivered record high H1 mined metal production and mine development since transition to underground mining operations.
-With effective systems and planning, teams at Hindustan Zinc have strengthened the backbone of our operations, setting the stage right for us to deliver one million production mark,'' CEO Arun Misra said.
+Misra said, ''We delivered record high H1 mined metal production and mine development since transition to underground mining operations.''
+With effective systems and planning, teams at Hindustan Zinc have strengthened the backbone of the company's operations, setting the stage right for it to deliver one million production mark, he added.

-HZL further said that the board in its meeting constituted a sustainability and ESG Committee at board level to ensure the board oversight and provide strategic direction to the company on ESG matters.
+HZL further said the board in its meeting constituted a sustainability and ESG committee at the board level to ensure the board oversight and provide strategic direction to the company on ESG matters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)